s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 other functions, which in turn are defined in terms of still more functions, until at the bottom level the functions are language primitives.

-Functional programming is also often - wrongly - only defined by what it does not allow programmers to do. @Hughes:1990:WFP:119830.119832 furthermore describes this aspect elegantly while naming the usual advantages of functional programs:
+Basically, functional programs only contain logic described in terms of functions and their compositions.
+Additionally, functional programming is also often characterized as follows [@Hughes:1990:WFP:119830.119832]:

-> The special characteristics and advantages of functional programming are often summed up more or less as follows.
-Functional programs contain no assignment statements, so variables, once given a value, never change.
+> Functional programs contain no assignment statements, so variables, once given a value, never change.
 More generally, functional programs contain no side-effects at all.
 A function call can have no effect other than to compute its result.
 This eliminates a major